 MEMBERS CAN NOW USE ETRANSFERS TO PAY FOR A MEMBERSHIP

 Contact Linda White – President at firstname.lastname@example.org for more information

 As a convenience to insured members and their spouses, Manulife will be making tax receipts available online this year.
 They will be sending an email to insured members and/or spouses to the email address on file.
 The email will provide a link and instructions to follow to enable members to download their tax receipts.
 Tax receipts will be mailed to members and/or spouses where there is no email address on file.
 If a member and/or spouse wishes to have a tax receipt mailed to them rather than download one, they can request this by calling the Customer Service toll-free telephone number (1-800-268-3763) and speak with a Customer Service Representative.

 Windsor – Essex RWTO/OERO Insurance Convenor

-Click on the image below to open the Newsletter.
+Click on the link below to download the RWTO Windsor-Essex Membership Form

 Previous Cora Bailey Winners